codacy/docs/docs/organizations/managing-people.md

 Organization owners can add other team members to their organization on Codacy.
 This is useful to allow Codacy to analyze commits by contributors who haven't signed up for Codacy yet.

-To add members to your organization on Codacy:
+To add members to your organization:

 1. Open your organization **Settings**, page **People**, and click the button **Add people**.